 The Triumph America is much longer and lower than the regular Bonneville.
-It’s surprisingly nimble round town and competent at modest to quite rapid speeds on back roads – the Triumph America certainly capable of more pace than most rival cruisers.
-Rear shocks are a little bouncy and can transfer big bumps to the rider more than some cruisers.
+It’s surprisingly nimble around town and competent to quite rapid speeds on back roads – certainly capable of outpacing its rivals.
+Rear shocks are a little bouncy and can transfer big bumps to the rider.

-The Triumph America engine is lifted from Triumph’s Bonneville but with a 270 degree crank rather than a 360 one.
-This means one of the pistons is a quarter of a cycle in front of the other giving a pleasing V-twin like feel.
-Claimed power for the Triumph America is a modest 61bhp but the bike’s light (for a cruiser) so it’s more nippy than many competitors.
+The Triumph America engine is lifted from Triumph’s Bonneville but with a 270° crank rather than a 360° one.
+This means one of the pistons is a quarter of a cycle in front of the other giving a pleasing V-twin like feel and sound.
+Claimed power for the five speed America is a modest 61bhp but the bike is relatively light (for a cruiser) so it’s quicker off the mark than many of its competitors.

 The Triumph America's 790cc twin cylinder engine’s very under stressed and has no recurring reliability problems.
 Build quality is well above average.
 Triumph understands the British winter and road salt better than most manufacturers so the Triumph America is quite durable.
 It still won’t run through winter untreated and clean up like new come spring – but no motorcycle will.

 Good value if you can find one.
 Obviously designed squarley at the American cruiser market it's a relatively rare bike in the UK.
 Find a Triumph America for sale

 Insurance group: 10 of 17 – compare motorcycle insurance quotes now.